-This wrinkle release is an all natural vinegar spray (with essential oils for fragrance) that gives you the power to remove wrinkles without ironing, chemicals, or commercial fabric softeners.
+This homemade wrinkle releaser is an all natural vinegar spray that helps you to remove wrinkles without ironing, chemicals, or commercial fabric softeners.

 Pretty sweet huh?